googleads/google-ads-perl/README.md

 ### Get a service client

-Once you have an instance of `GoogleAdsClient`, you can obtain a service client for a particular service using one of the `...Service()` methods:
+Once you have an instance of `API Client`, you can obtain a service client for a particular service using one of the `...Service()` methods:

 ```perl
 my $campaign_serevice = $api_client->CampaignService();